 I was sixteen the first time (of many times) I had too much THC.
 I would walk through Binghamton University after my band’s practice every day.
 I rarely left without THC in my system; this evening was no different.
 About twelve feet in front of me, I crossed paths with a massive buck.
 Stomping his back hoof at me, I didn’t know what to do, so I stood there and held a conversation (might’ve whispered?) about my evening plans if he would just let me pass.
 Three minutes after our stand-off, he sprinted off as if he had been landlocked in a pool of quicksand.
 It felt like a short film inspired by Grandma’s Boy and Twin Peaks.
 Later into the evening, I couldn’t catch up with my breath.
 I crawled into bed thinking that maybe the deer had gotten my address, maybe told his fellow deer about the incident.
 Really, I just got too high.

 THC can’t help expressing all of its superpowers, and lord knows, we don’t want to tame them.
-However, we can tame ourselves; remaining responsible for how much we gift ourselves is in our best benefit.
+However, we can tame ourselves; remaining responsible for how much we gift ourselves is to our best benefit.
 It is often said that “moderation is the key to life.”
 I once thought that moderation contained further exploration, holding me back from a higher truth, but boundaries are there for a reason.
 The utmost important part is to know your limits before consuming an edible or any form of THC.
 Here, at ATLRx, we cannot stress enough how important it is to consume cannabis products responsibly.
 With every purchase of THC, we provide consumer information for our products that has a dosing guide.
 This information is not to be overlooked; these guidelines were implemented for everyone’s safety.

 Psychoactive effects can become too intense if they’re mistreated, even in the slightest.
 Delta 8 often seems preferable to those who constantly face paranoia, an accelerated heart rate, and anxiety.
-Delta 8 THC being sixty percent as potent as Delta 9 THC, providing a clear lens with a more mellow body intensity.
+Delta 8 THC is sixty percent as potent as Delta 9 THC, providing a clear lens with a more mellow body intensity.
 At ATLRx, we prioritize asking if you’ve had prior experience with any delta.
 It must be noted that excessive consumption can still lead to all of the symptoms; Delta 8 is still a form of THC.
 Therefore, overdoing it leads to the same symptoms as traditional cannabis.
 A surplus of THC latches onto the receptors in the endocannabinoid system, leading to overstimulation of the amygdala.
 This triggers side effects such as fear, paranoia, accelerated heart rate, and anxiety.